bsalman/Javascript_Project_Space_shooter/README.md

 # Space Shooter Game
 <h3>Site Description</h3>
 <p>This Game is simple space shooter Game</p>
-<p>so that pilot is controlled and fired at hostile spacecraft</p>
+<p>so that pilot is controlled and fired at hostile spacecraft by mouse</p>
-<p>The pilot is controlled and launched to hostile spacecraft.
-The hostile fire must be avoided and accommodated.</p>
+<p>to shoot hostile spacecraft.
+The hostile fire must be avoided and meteors too.</p>

 # Technical Description
 <h3>Platform</h3>